#WeAreCurious

 Not having access to on-site studios meant we had to get creative with campaign videos using MS Teams recordings

-The solution:
+The initiative:

 • Capturing Learning Hours in new ways helps us see that learning happens anywhere and anytime